 We go for the fish - Walleye, but it's also about having a great time and hanging out with everyone.

-Walleye are a tender fish and need a net in order to bring them into the boat.
-Otherwise they tend to fall off the hook just as you bring them out of the water.
+Walleye are tender fish and need a net in order to be brought into the boat.
+Otherwise, they tend to fall off the hook just as you bring them out of the water.

 Sometimes the fishing gets a bit slow.